ManuelDMorales/resnet50-sngw-hff/README.md

 }
 ```

-On the other hand, if you use this software in your work, please cite it using the following metadata:
+If you use this software in your work, please cite it using the following metadata:

 ```
 @software{Morales_resnet50-sngw-hff_2024,